kckennylau/Pyramid/README.md

 # Pyramid
 Pyramid: An stack-based esoteric language.

-~~Built on top on~~ Heavily inspired by [Stackylogic](http://codegolf.stackexchange.com/questions/84851/run-stackylogic).
+This language is built on [Stackylogic](http://codegolf.stackexchange.com/questions/84851/run-stackylogic).

 In Pyramid, there are nine commands:

-Original commands:
+Original commands (of StackyLogic):

 - `0`: Move the pointer up one place in the stack.
 - `1`: Move the pointer down one place in the stack.